-Module Description: During Industrial Attachment II, students will work under company supervision at the level of Technician Trainee and will undertake at least six weeks of attachment at an appropriate industry for hand-on practical training.
-Students will maintain a logbook of daily activities and will be required to submit a comprehensive final report for assessment at the beginning of the following semester.
-During attachment, students will be visited at their work place twice by their Lecturers.
+Module Description: During Industrial Attachment II, students will work under company supervision at the level of Engineer Trainee and will undertake at least six weeks of attachment at an appropriate industry for hands-on practical training.
+Students will maintain a logbook of daily activities and will be required to submit a comprehensive final report supported by appropriate engineering drawings, design concepts or process charts for assessment at the beginning of the following semester.
+During attachment, students will be visited at their work places by their Lecturers at least once.